National Council of Nigeria and the Cameroons: Pre-independence

 During a national conference in 1954, the party opposed a call to include the right of secession – a stance which was later exploited by the North and the West to deny the East the right to secede in the Nigerian Civil War.
-It had argued that the country was not a league of forced nations and it would be ruinous to include such right.
+It had argued that the country was not a league of forced nations, and it would be ruinous to include such a right.
 The policies of the party, from its inception favored a countenance of determined expression for self-government and nationalism.
 The major aims of the party taken on subsequent campaigns at home and abroad were as follows.